Nikki Reed, Ian Somerhalder issue apology over birth control comments

 "We are two happily married people who chose TOGETHER to have a baby.
 The end," the post concludes.

-Reed and Somerhalder welcomed their first child, Bodhi Soleil Reed Somerhalder, in July.
+Reed and Somerhalder welcomed their first child, a girl named Bodhi Soleil Reed Somerhalder, in July.
 Despite publicly discussing the start of their lives as parents, the couple has yet to share a photo of their newborn baby girl.

 More Behind the scenes at TODAY Show videos